pollfish/docs/ios-mopub-adapter.md

 > **Note:** If you would like help on filling the App's privacy questionnaire please have a look at section 7 [here](https://www.pollfish.com/docs/ios)

+## Step 8: Payouts on Screenouts (optional)

+In Market Research monetization users can get screened out within the survey since the Researcher might be looking a different user based on the provided answers.
+Screenouts do not deliver any revenue for the publisher nor any reward for the users.
+If you would like to activate payouts on screenouts too please follow the steps as described <a href="https://www.pollfish.com/docs/pay-on-screenouts">here</a>.